oppia/oppia-web-developer-docs/Season-of-Docs-2024.md

 ### How would we measure success?

 - Increase in the number of new contributors who are able to successfully merge a PR for their first issue.
-- Increase in the number of contributors who onboard to one of Oppia's development teams (typically after completing two starter isseus).
+- Increase in the number of contributors onboarded to one of Oppia's development teams (typically after completing two starter issues).
 - Increase in the number of closed "good first issues".

 ### Knowledge/Skills needed